-Tirso Munguia, 19, faces one count of involuntary manslaughter following reported admissions that he was handling the 9 mm pistol that fired a bullet into the head of 16-year-old Angela Harrison on Monday evening.
+Tirso Munguia, 19, faces one count of involuntary manslaughter following reported admissions that he was handling the 9 mm pistol that fired a bullet into the head of 16-year-old Angelina Harrison on Monday evening.
 If Munguia is convicted, the manslaughter charge is punishable by up to 20 years in prison and $10,000 in fines.

 Cody Nicholson, 18, faces a felony charge of accessory after the fact given reports that he fled the death scene on foot, unloaded the pistol and stashed it in a closet at his grandmother’s house.
 The charge is punishable by up to three years in prison and $3,000 in fines.

 Munguia told police he was sitting in the back of a vehicle while a 26-year-old woman was driving.
 Munguia sat behind Harrison, who was in the front passenger seat, and Nicholson sat behind the driver, according to evidentiary court affidavits filed Wednesday.

 Nicholson took the gun out of his sweatshirt pocket and put it on the seat between him and Munguia, both men told police.

 Munguia started “manipulating” the gun with his hands, the affidavits relate.

 “Be careful, there’s one in the head,” Nicholson reportedly said.

 Nicholson was looking at his phone and Munguia was still handling the pistol when the weapon “just went off,” according to the men’s interviews.

 A bullet struck Harrison’s head.
 She appeared unresponsive and was bleeding from her mouth, according to the account of Nicholson’s interview.

 Mall Parking Lot